bjshineboy/multi-omics-prostate-cancer-SERPINB1/README.md

 Full citation to be added upon manuscript acceptance for publication.

-Yi He, Wenhua Xie, Shengjie Dai2, Zhenxuan Fang et al. (2025).
+Yi He, Wenhua Xie, Shengjie Dai, Zhenxuan Fang et al. (2025).
 Multi-Omics Integration Reveals SERPINB1 Epigenetic Silencing as a Key Mediator of Immunosuppressive Microenvironment and Metastasis in Prostate Cancer.

 🤝 Contact